danieljacobsen-ai/supplier-email-assistant/README.md

 Each one is structured the same way but tests a different value proposition.

+Note that ONLY the top heading and the subheading vary - so we should not copy the rest to all variants, rather we should share the shared content between variants.

 ### 🅰️ Variant A – **“Avoid Delays” Angle**

 - **Headline:** Never Miss a Supplier Delay Again